konturio/hugo-bulma-blocks-theme/exampleSite/content/download/windows.md

 This is the all-in-one stable release installer.
 The software you receive with the free download link and the download and donate link is identical.
 For other Windows installer variants see here.

-**Use QGIS Desktop on Windows**
+**Use our sofware on Windows**

 - Download and run the Windows installer
 - Open the start menu
-- Search or scroll through the applications list for QGIS Desktop followed by the version number.
+- Search or scroll through the applications list for our software followed by the version number.
-- Click the shortcut entry to launch QGIS
+- Click the shortcut entry to launch our software

 **Next steps**

-- If you are just starting out, read the Gentle Inroduction to GIS
+- If you are just starting out, read the quick start guide
 - Follow the self paced training manual
 - Get help using the user manual
 - Get support from the community via live chat, forums or mailing lists